 Hair extensions are a great way to either extend the length of your hair and/or add some volume to it.
 Clients turn to us mostly for this service when preparing for their big day and their hair didn’t reach the length they had in mind for the wedding.
 On many occasions, we’ve helped clients who suffered some sort of damage to their hair due to home colouring or home haircut gone bad.
 And recently, we had the privilege to help a dear client who was a combination of the two: Preparing for her big day, and also wanting to cover up some damage.

-This gave us the inspiration to ask Joey, the chief hair-extensionist in our tribe to tell us everything we should know and consider when toying with the idea to get our hair extended.
+This gave us the inspiration to ask the hair-extension specialists in our tribe to tell us everything we should know and consider when toying with the idea to get our hair extended.
 And down below, there’s a case study with images to give you an idea what’s possible to achieve if you leave it to expert hands.

 1. I just want to have more volume, not necessarily longer locks.
 Is hair extension a good choice for me?

 Yes, definitely.
 To volumise your hair, less amount of additional hair is needed, and it’s certainly a great way to create a natural looking voluminous hairstyle.
 It can be cut to the appropriate length and you’re ready to rock.

 2. What sort of technique do you suggest and use?
 Micro-rings, keratin bonded or sewn-in?